lupyuen/pinephone-lora/README.md

 Same problem as above.

-Same thing happens when we test the Breakout Board for LoRa Backplate...
+Same thing happens when we probe the Breakout Board for LoRa Backplate...

 ![Probing Breakout Board for LoRa Backplate](https://lupyuen.github.io/images/pinephone-breakout.jpg)